softwaremill/ox/doc/basics/error-handling.md

 provided code was executed without them.
 That is, no additional exceptions might be thrown, and no exceptions are swallowed.
 The only difference is that some exceptions might be added as suppressed (e.g. interrupted exceptions).

-Some examples of exception handling in ox include:
+Some examples of exception handling in Ox include:

 * short-circuiting in `par` and `race` when one of the computations fails
 * retrying computations in `retry` when they fail